csiejimmyliu/core-program/2024/week1_cryptographic_basics.md

 4. Why are Cryptographic Commitments important in blockchain technology?
 :::

+**Ans:**
+1. Commitment is like a sealed envelope, we can reveal the message later.
+2. It hides the coefficients and reveals where a polynomial evaluates to a certain value at a specific point.
+3. It has hiding and binding properties while also being able to accumulate commitment.
+4. Ensuring data integrity, and privacy, and enabling to verify.

 ### Intro to Elliptic Curve Cryptography

 Elliptic curve cryptography builds upon traditional cryptographic principles by applying them to the mathematical structure of elliptic curves.